 Speaking by phone with the Bay Area Reporter, former president Barbara Inch said that her decision to resign was not related to the vote in any way that she would like to discuss.
 Inch was elected to the board in 2016 and slated to serve until 2020.

 The meeting Wednesday, June 26, opened with a reading from the U.S. Supreme Court's Obergefell marriage equality decision, described as an "inspirational quote" on the printed agenda.
 An emotional Sarah Nguyen, a lesbian who's on the school board, read the quote.
 She prefaced the reading with a personal announcement that June 26 was the anniversary of Obergefell, as well as her fourth anniversary with her wife.

 The reading set the tone for an emotional and tense meeting wherein the board voted to name the gym after 38-year Emery High School employee Elio Abrami instead of Steve Dain, a trans man who was fired by the district years ago after he transitioned on vacation.

 Inch recapped the process that led the small district to this potentially historic moment.

-Emeryville Vice Mayor Christian Patz (Inch's husband and a former school board president) proposed in 2015, and again in January, that the new gym and sports complex be named after Dain.
+Emeryville Vice Mayor Christian Patz (Inch's husband and a former school board member) proposed in 2015, and again in January, that the new gym and sports complex be named after Dain.
 A 10-year employee of Emery High and former teacher of the year, Dain was fired in 1976 for returning to work after having transitioned.